 I've been having so much fun using up my basic tomato onion sauce for all kinds of delicious dishes, and today I am bringing you one more easy dish using this magic sauce that can save you tons of time while making you look like a miracle worker in the kitchen.
 So here's a delicious and Instant Chana Masala that should take you no more than a couple of minutes to put together and 10 minutes, tops, to finish up.

-Chana Masala needs no introduction — it is one of the most popular north Indian dishes that’s cooked by vegans and vegetarians and just about everyone else the world over.
-I’ve shared many versions of chana masala with you on the blog before, but you really can’t beat this one for the convenience and the flavor.
+Chana Masala needs no introduction -- it is one of the most popular north Indian dishes that's cooked by vegans and vegetarians and just about everyone else the world over.
+I've shared many versions of chana masala with you on the blog before, including this best chana masala recipe which is authentic and incredibly delicious.
+But you really can't beat this instant version for the convenience and it, too, tastes amazing.

 You need just three ingredients, besides the basic tomato onion sauce, to pull this recipe together: canned chickpeas, mustard seeds, and a chana masala or chole masala spice mix.
 Sprinkle on some salt, cilantro if you wish, and you're all set.